Nice to Be with You (album)

 Nice to Be with You is the debut album by Gallery, released in 1972 on Sussex Records.

-The album peaked at #75 on the Billboard 200, making it the band's only album to chart.
-Three of its singles entered the Top 40 on both the Hot 100 and Adult Contemporary charts, with the song of the same name as the band's biggest hit.
+The album peaked at No. 75 on the Billboard 200, making it the band's only album to chart.
+Three of its singles entered the top 40 on both the Hot 100 and Adult Contemporary charts, with the song of the same name as the band's biggest hit.

 Track listing

+All tracks written by Jim Gold, except where noted.